 It's a common mistake people make when they start exercising.
-Their bodies experience tremendous gains the first 6 to 12 weeks of a workout program.
-Many people take the approach that, "if it's not broke, don't fix it."
+Their bodies experience tremendous gains in the first 6 to 12 weeks of a workout program.
+Many people take the approach that "if it's not broke, don't fix it."
 They continue doing that same routine, unchanged for months or years.

 The results aren't good.
 While I've been watching, Mr. Smith has slowly gotten fatter.
 Every year he's lost muscle tone and definition.
-If you don't change your workouts on a regular basis, the same thing could happen to you.
+If you don't change your workouts regularly, the same thing could happen to you.

 What's happened to Mr. Smith is called adaptation.
-When your body's constantly exposed to the same environmental conditions, in this case the same workouts, your muscles learn to adapt and growth stops.
+When your body's constantly exposed to the same environmental conditions, in this case, the same workouts, your muscles learn to adapt and growth stops.
 Muscles must be stressed to grow.
-Mr. Smith's muscles stopped getting that stress and haven't really grown since.
+Mr. Smith's muscles stopped getting that stress and haven't grown since.

-When you workout you create microscopic tears in the muscle tissue.
+When you workout, you create microscopic tears in the muscle tissue.
 Resting, by taking "off" days or working different body parts, allows the muscles to heal and grow bigger.
-But if you're one of those people who do the same workout program for long periods of time, you're constantly tearing the same muscles the same way.
+But if you're one of those people who do the same workout program for long periods, you're constantly tearing the same muscles the same way.
 Your body simply becomes exhausted and it can no longer resist the stress.
-Growth stops, injuries start and you may actually find yourself getting weaker.
+Growth stops, injuries start and you may find yourself getting weaker.
 It's called plateauing or over-training.